A family of measures on symmetric groups and the field with one element: Introduction

-Section \ref{sec2} recalls basic facts about the $z$-splitting distributions following \cite{Lagarias-W:2014}.
+Section \ref{sec2} defines the $z$-splitting measures, and reviews basic facts about them, mainly following \cite{Lagarias-W:2014}.
 Section \ref{sec4} describes properties of the $1$-splitting measures.
 It splits them into a sum of two simpler measures $\omega_n$ and $\omega_{n-1}^{\ast}$.
 Section \ref{sec43} gives a probabilistic interpretation of $\omega_n$ and $|\omega_n|$.
 Section \ref{sec5} gives a representation-theoretic interpretation of $\omega_n$ and $\omega_{n-1}^{\ast}$.
-Section \ref{sec6} makes some concluding remarks.
+Section \ref{sec6} treats the case $z=-1$.
+Section \ref{sec7} makes some concluding remarks.
+An appendix to the paper gives tables of the measures $\omega_n,$ $\omega_{n-1}^{\ast}$ and $\nu_{n,1}^{\ast}$ evaluated on conjugacy classes of $S_n$ for $2 \le n \le 9$.